kushagra06/KCRL-Docs/docs/index.md

 To generate and manipulate decision diagrams for large maps (e.g. 10x10, 20x20), we used hierarchical clustering as defined in the papers [*Tractability in Structured Probability Spaces*](https://proceedings.neurips.cc/paper/2017/file/deb54ffb41e085fd7f69a75b6359c989-Paper.pdf) and [*Structured Bayesian Networks: From Inference to Learning with Routes*](https://ojs.aaai.org//index.php/AAAI/article/view/4796), and implemented in the C++ package [top-down compiler for binary hierarchical map](https://github.com/hahaXD/hierarchical_map_compiler).
 To [multiply](https://proceedings.neurips.cc/paper/2016/file/5a7f963e5e0504740c3a6b10bb6d4fa5-Paper.pdf) such decision diagrams we used the [PSDD](https://github.com/hahaXD/psdd) C++ package.

 * Install the packages: [top-down compiler for binary hierarchical map](https://github.com/hahaXD/hierarchical_map_compiler) and [PSDD](https://github.com/hahaXD/psdd).
-  * Use CMakeLists.txt provided in the `./scripts` folder to compile the C++ PSDD package.
+  * Use CMakeLists.txt provided in the `scripts` folder to compile the C++ PSDD package.
 * Constructing Decision Diagrams:
   * Construct a psdd for a hierarchically clustered map by following the instructions in the [hierarchical map compiler](https://github.com/hahaXD/hierarchical_map_compiler) package.
-Use `map_network.cpp` provided in the `./scripts` folder instead of the one provided in the hierarchical map compiler package (to save a dictionary of edge names and variables which is used later in the training code).
-Example hierarchical json map files are provided in the `./Data` folder.
+Use `map_network.cpp` provided in the `scripts` folder instead of the one provided in the hierarchical map compiler package (to save a dictionary of edge names and variables which is used later in the training code).
+Example hierarchical json map files are provided in the `Data` folder.
   * For constraints, construct an sdd using the PySDD package as described above.
-* Combine (P)SDDs, using the multiplication operation provided in the PSDD C++ package.
-(You can use the `./scripts/paths_psdd_mult.cpp`).
+* Combine (P)SDDs using the multiplication operation provided in the PSDD C++ package to generate the final decision diagram.
+(You can use the `scripts/paths_psdd_mult.cpp`).
+* Generate the intermediate json files using `pypsdd/sdd2json.py` and use these files to run the training code.